ans-group/docs.ukfast.co.uk/source/security/meltdown.md

 ## Patching the vulnerability

-### UKFast clients
+### UKFast customers

-If you're one of our linux clients, you can still follow the non-ukfast section if you'd like, but we've implemented an easier patching process through your MyUKFast client area, [located here](https://my.ukfast.co.uk/server/package-update.php).
+If you're a Linux customer of UKFast, we've implemented an easy patching process through [MyUKFast](https://my.ukfast.co.uk/server/package-update.php).
+Alternatively you could also follow the Non-UKFast customers process set out below.

-Once you've followed that link and logged in, you should be confronted with something like this:
+Once you're logged into MyUKFast you will see something like this:

 ![Patching page](files/dirtycow1.jpg)

 Select all the servers you want to patch, select `Update selected packages` from the dropdown menu underneath and then press `GO` to start the update process.

 This process should take a few minutes, but we're not out of the woods yet.
-Refresh the page in a few minutes time and you should now see the following section has appeared, showing that there are severs that need rebooting to utilise the patch you just applied:
+Refresh the page in a few minutes time and you should now see the following section has appeared, showing that there are servers that need rebooting to utilise the patch you just applied:

 ![Pending reboot](files/dirtycow2.jpg)